-We have audited the Calhoun County Board of Education's (the "Board") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Board's major federal program for the year ended September 30, 2019.
-The Board's major federal program is identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the Calhoun County Board of Education's (the "Board") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Board's major federal programs for the year ended September 30, 2021.
+The Board's major federal programs are identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.